-Most often, men’s suits are a neutral shade, think grey or tan.
-If the tie is also a neutral shade, a little color peeking out of the breast pocket may feel like a breath of fresh air.
+Men’s suits usually have a neutral shade, like grey or tan.
+A little color peeking out of the breast pocket may feel like a breath of fresh air if the tie is also a neutral shade.

 The most important thing is the color of your pocket square.
 It should never be matchy-matchy with your tie.
-It looks unsophisticated, immature.
+It looks unsophisticated and immature.

 Instead, focus on finding pocket squares that complement the tones in your suit.
-It can be used to highlight the colors of your suit jacket, your tie, or even your dress shirt.
+It can highlight the colors of your suit jacket, tie, or even your dress shirt.

 It will also be helpful to learn a proper technique for folding your pocket square.
 There are many, many fold styles out there.

 If you are dressing on the more formal side, keep the fold very simple.
 Black-tie events, for example, require the simplest presidential pocket square fold.
 Anything else would simply feel overdone.

-However, if you add a pocket square to a more casual suit, you can be wild and elaborate.
+However, adding a pocket square to a more casual suit can be wild and elaborate.
 A fancy fold in your pocket square can add a flourish to your casual suit.

 One final note: a pocket square is not a handkerchief.
 Don’t use a handkerchief as a pocket square, and don’t blow your nose in your pocket squares.
 It isn’t a functional suit accessory.

 The watch is one of the best suit accessories that you should always consider wearing.
 It’s a remarkably functional and stylish detail and powerful and beautiful addition to any men’s suit.

 The dressier your suit is, the simpler your watch should be.
 It should be a subtle addition, not one that draws attention.

 That said, you can also choose a watch that has a lightly colored face that will highlight the tones in your suit.
 A grey or light blue face can be an understated change of pace from a white watch face.

 If you aren’t dressing for a fancy event but wearing a regular business suit, you are free to branch out in watch styles.